 What are the different types of ADHD Treatment?

 ADHD therapy may be combined with other treatment options, such as ADHD medication or ADHD natural treatments.
 The following sections on ADHD treatments and ADHD therapy are for educational purposes only.
-Consult an ADHD specialist for recommendations on effective treatment options.
+Consult a specialist for recommendations on effective treatment options.
 ADHD specialists (primary care doctors, psychologists, psychiatrists) can diagnose ADHD, prescribe medication and provide therapy.

 ADHD treatment and ADHD therapy options include: